blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `title` keyword refers to the name of the Type it is describing.

+The `$ref` keyword when used in the context of Entity Types, Property Types, Data Types, and Link Types URIs to specify references across the different kinds of types, the `$ref` will always need to be equal the key of the object which it is defined under.
+If the `$ref` is within an array definition, the URI should equal the nearest JSON Schema property name which is a URI.

 ## Using the Types in the Block Protocol

 > 💭 This section has been kept purposefully brief, as in-depth discussion of implications has been reserved for the Reference-Level Explanation due to heavy reliance on technical details